 Every one of us has wondered what it would be like to be a superhero.
 At iFly Orlando, visitors get the chance to fly just like one.
 The experience begins with a training session featuring a flight instructor, where aspiring superheroes will learn the basics of flight like hand signals and proper body positioning.
 Afterward, full flight gear including a helmet, flight suit, and goggles will be donned before stepping into the wind tunnel for 60 seconds of sheer exhilaration.

 You can’t visit Orlando and not explore Universal Studios- the holy grail for any and all movie lovers.
 Universal Studios is where your childhood Harry Potter dreams can come true- between glimpses of dragons to exploring Diagon Alley and tasting butterbeer- everything that you saw on the screen and read in the books is right there at your fingertips.
 Obviously, our biggest tip here would be to get there early, and really lean into the experience- go ahead- get yourself a robe, too!

 Orlando is full of experiences for the young and old (or the young at heart).
+It emphasises the diversity the state of Florida has to offer – from art in Miami, relaxation in Panama City Beach, to endless fun here in Orlando.
 We can’t recommend the city enough, and even though it feels like it’s full of amusement parks, there are a ton of really interesting things to do and explore while there.